-Kremlin hopes complaints about police violence at June 12 rallies will be probed into
+Kremlin hopes complaints about police brutality at June 12 rallies will be investigated

 BISHKEK, June 13. /TASS/.
-The Kremlin hopes complaints about police violence at the June 12 unauthorized rallies over journalist Ivan Golunov’s case will be probed into but will refrain from comments, Russian president’s press secretary Dmitry Peskov said on Thursday.
+The Kremlin hopes complaints about police brutality at the June 12 unauthorized rallies over journalist Ivan Golunov’s case will be probed into but will refrain from comments, Russian president’s press secretary Dmitry Peskov said on Thursday.

 "We know about complaints against ungrounded and unprovoked police violence," he said.
 "We have read reports about that.
 But I am sure necessary probes will be conducted to prevent such things in future."